Skip to main content

 • “The game itself is fun, the cars sound good, bowieknife99 is hilarious, and the map is detailed and very beautiful.”

-• “The cutscenes have childish, unfunny, and annoying dialogue.”
+• “The dialogue is childish, unfunny, and annoying.”

 • monetization